rv7102004/build-tests/README.md

 - Write your tests.
 - Run your work with `npm run test`.
 - Create a script command to run tests with coverage.
+- Run the coverage command, and check your result.
 - Commit and push your work.
 - Open a pull request.